deadoceans/deadoceans.github.io/_posts/2020-12-08-reading-goals-of-2021.md

 3. Workout (if it's a workout day)
 4. Study for RHCSA
 5. Work Shift
-6. Drawing
+6. Piano
 7. Writing
 8. Reading
 9. Sleep

-I will throw some time in for Piano and/or Guitar somewhere.
+I will throw some time in for Guitar or drawing somewhere.
 After I finished the RHCSA, that is going to be replaced with more intensive study of Russian.

 ### Stipulations